How to Create Custom Node Types with Plugins¶

 app.canvas.renderNode(node);

-Every custom node class must extend BaseNode and can override these methods:
+Every custom node class must extend BaseNode and implement these core methods:

 Display name shown in the node header.